How to avoid paying foreign transaction fees

 In some cases, you may be able to open a bank account or credit card in your vendor’s country, although this can be tricky for foreign businesses.

 A way to avoid paying foreign transaction fees on transfers is to use a transfer provider that looks out for businesses like yours.
 Airwallex helps you make international transfers easily.
-We don’t charge you any foreign transaction fees, and you only need to pay a small 0.3-0.6% margin on your FX.
+We don’t charge you any foreign transaction fees, and you only need to pay a small margin as low as 0.2% on your FX.

 How to avoid paying foreign transaction fees on card payments